Episode 636

 Dulcé Sloan

-Comedian & Author
+Comedian and Author

 Dulcé Sloan is one of the sharpest, fastest-rising voices in comedy.
 Bust Magazine calls her “comedy gold.”
 She was included in Variety’s prestigious Top Ten Comedians to Watch list, crowned “The New Queen of Comedy” by Slink magazine, and hailed as one of the “Ten Comedians You Need to Know” by Rolling Stone.
 As a correspondent on Comedy Central’s The Daily Show with Trevor Noah since 2017, her segments have garnered millions of views.
 Dulcé stars as one of the voices on the animated FOX series The Great North, joining an ensemble of comedy heavyweights, including Will Forte, Jenny Slate, Nick Offerman, and Megan Mullally.
 When Dulcé’s Comedy Central Presents stand-up special premiered on Comedy Central, the New York Times included the half hour in their “Best Comedy of 2019” roundup.
 Her book of essays called Hello, Friends!: Stories of Dating, Destiny, and Day Jobs is about her childhood, comedy, and lessons she’s learned throughout it all.
 Website • Instagram • Twitter